shaypal5/dike/README.rst

 Contributing
 ============

-Package author and current maintainer is Shay Palachy (shay.palachy@gmail.com); You are more than welcome to approach him for help.
+Package author and current maintainer is `Shay Palachy<http://www.shaypalachy.com/>`_; You are more than welcome to approach him for help.
 Contributions are very welcomed.

 Installing for development
 ----------------------------